nazabucciarelli/solvd-laba-homework-9/README.md

-# 6th Homework of Java Test Automation Course - Solvd Laba
+# 8th Homework of Java Test Automation Course - Solvd Laba
-This repository stores the 6th homework given by our mentor in the Java Test Automation Course at Solvd Laba.
-It consists in a modification of the last homework (5th), but using the Collections framework from Java and with a custom Double Linked List created by me.
+This repository stores the 8th homework given by our mentor in the Java Test Automation Course at Solvd Laba.
+It consists in a basic algorithm about detecting the number of unique words from a file and write the result in another file using StringUtils and FileUtils in order to use fewer lines of code.

 ## Explanation

-To accomplish the requirements of the homework, I've replaced the use of regular arrays by ArrayLists.
-It was necessary to refactor some classes in order to make the code compile.
-I've used ArrayLists because they are faster regarding storing and accessing data, comparing with the LinkedLists that are used to manipulate data.
-Finally, I've made a custom class that represents the basic behavior of a Generic Doubly Linked List.
-It is in the util package, with its class CustomNode that represents a Node from the LinkedList which has a pointer to the next and previous node, and contains the element itself.
+To accomplish the requirements of the homework, I've added the commons-io and commons-lang3 dependencies into the pom.xml in order to have access to the StringUtils and FileUtils classes.
+After that, at the end of the Main class, I've created a method with the responsibility of getting the unique words from the obtained array of strings from the file_to_read.txt file read in the try-catch block and then the result was written in the file_to_write.txt file.
+I've learnt to be aware of deprecated methods given by libraries and use the recent ones.

 ## Technologies

 - Java
-- Log4j2
+- Maven

 ## Set-Up